 5. No longer caring about quality or pace of work

-Did you used to take pride in a job well done, but that is no longer the case?
-Do you put in minimal effort, without concern for the finished product?
+Did you take pride in a job well done, but that is no longer the case?
+Do you put in minimal effort without concern for the finished product?
 Does a task take you longer to complete than it really should?
 When you stop caring about your work, you have definitely entered the realm of job dissatisfaction.
-If you find you are no longer there to do a good job, but simply collect a paycheck, you know it’s time to move on to a different position.
+If you find you are no longer there to do a good job but collect a paycheck, you know it’s time to move on to a different position.

 6. Constant worry or looking over your shoulder

-When a person is constantly looking over his or her shoulder, worrying about the boss walking by, or what a co-worker might think, then there is a degree of discontentment.
-It is never fun worrying about what the boss is going to ask you to do next, or concerned about what your next-door work neighbor might say.
+When a person is constantly looking over his or her shoulder, worrying about the boss walking by or what a co-worker might think, there is a degree of discontentment.
+It is never fun worrying about what the boss will ask you to do next or concerned about what your next-door work neighbor might say.
 If this has become a constant concern for you, then the issue needs to be addressed to the appropriate person(s).
 Though worrying may not be a certain sign of job dissatisfaction, it can definitely lead to it.

 7. Withdrawing from co-workers and supervisor

-Were you once a bubbly and outgoing person, but now are quiet and withdrawn?
-Did you regularly attend lunches or after-work gatherings with colleagues, but have distanced yourself instead?
-Retreating into your own world and wishing to be away from others is a very good indicator of discontentment in the workplace.
+Were you once a bubbly and outgoing person but now are quiet and withdrawn?
+Did you regularly attend lunches or after-work gatherings with colleagues but have distanced yourself instead?
+Retreating into your own world and wishing to be away from others is an excellent indicator of discontentment in the workplace.

-Humans are social beings, and the work environment is no different, interaction is necessary for many.
+Humans are social beings, and the work environment is no different.
+Interaction is necessary for many.
 Being shy or keeping certain matters private is one thing, but cutting yourself off from co-workers is another.
-Everyone should have at least one person at work that you can confide in.
-A person to share good news and challenges and just enjoy the other’s company.
+Everyone should have at least one person at work that you can confide in—a person to share good news and challenges and enjoy the other’s company.

 Life is too short to spend in a career you hate!

-Recognize the indicators of job dissatisfaction, examine your life, and make the necessary adjustments to ensure a happy and fulfilling life.
+Recognize job dissatisfaction indicators, examine your life, and make the necessary adjustments to ensure a happy and fulfilling life.
 I’m not saying quit your current job right away; take the time to assess your financial situation, talk to your significant other, and start making the transition toward a more meaningful career!

 It is important not to procrastinate on career happiness.
 All you need to do is take the first step and review alternative career choices to make a career transition.